stevenc99/dezentrale_web/docs/installation.rst

 <DIR> can be located wherever it suits you (probably somewhere in your home directory).
 It must not be located in the dezentrale_web project directory.

+Make sure that every time you are working on the project, you're working from within your virtualenv.

 EditorConfig
 ------------